Cooking With Kids – Peanut Blossoms

 I cooked often with my mom, and kept that tradition going with my kids, especially during the holidays.
 Cooking with kids offers so many benefits for everyone involved.
 In addition to teaching your kids to cook, you’re also making memories and spending quality time with them.
 And there are tons of opportunities to let them practice reading, following directions, counting and fractions, measuring, and science.
 Read more below about how to teach while cooking.

 I translated my mom’s Peanut Blossoms recipe into a picture checklist to make it easier for younger kids to follow along.
-You can print this for free.
-Happy baking!
+You can print it for free.
+I recommend putting the recipe in a plastic frame so it will stand up and be really visible for your small chef.
+They can also use a dry erase marker on the frame to help them keep track of where they are.

 How To Learn Through Cooking